 Originally announced on Friday 20 March the Government made a sweeping pledge to pay 80% of employees' wages if they are not working due to coronavirus.
-This is a temporary scheme in place for 4 months starting from 1 March 2020.
+This was a temporary scheme in place for 4 months starting from 1 March 2020.
 The amount paid was capped at a maximum of £2,500 per month per employee based on their regular salary.

-On Friday 29 May the Chancellor announced three changes to the job retention scheme:
+On Friday 29 May the Chancellor announced changes to the job retention scheme:

 From 1 July 2020, the scheme will be made more flexible to enable employers to bring previously furloughed employees back part time and still receive a grant for the time when they are not working.

 From 1 August 2020, employers will have to start contributing to the wage costs of paying their furloughed staff and this employer contribution will gradually increase in September and October.

-The scheme closed to new entrants from 30 June.
+The scheme closed to new entrants on 30 June.

 Part time furloughing